samsubbiah/oAuthGithub/README.md

 # Observation:

 1. Spring Boot Framework provides all integration capabilities.
 Only Client Id and clientSecret are configured.
+Springboot shines by having to write less code.
+2. Token is short lived.Once the token expires , client needs to re-authenticate  themselves.
+This is the power of token based Authorization.
+3. Clients username/password is unknown for the service provider.